FindoraNetwork/findora-wiki/docs/developers/triple-masking/05-abar_to_abar.md

       additionalOwnedAbarItems
     );

-  // Then we submut the transaction to the network to finalize the operation
+  // Then we retrieve transaction data (to be broadcasted) const submitData = anonTransferOperationBuilder.transaction();

-  // and, as a result we receive a transaction hash const resultHandle = await Transaction.submitAbarTransaction(
+  // Finally, we submut the transaction to the network to finalize the `abar to bar` operation
-    anonTransferOperationBuilder
+  // and, as a result we receive a transaction hash const result = await Network.submitTransaction(submitData);
-  );
+  const { response: resultHandle } = result;

   // Here we simply wait for 17s until next block is produced by the network await sleep(17000);